yuma-mizuno/mathlib/docs/extras/typeclass_inference.md

 instance int.add_group : add_group ℤ := ... -- good!
 ```

-Just like a class is just a structure tagged with the `[class]` tag, an instance is nothing more than a definition tagged with the `[instance]` tag.
+Just like a class is just a structure tagged with the `[class]` attribute, an instance is nothing more than a definition tagged with the `[instance]` attribute.

-When Lean sees `assoc_assoc x` above and it knows that `x` is an integer, it sees the square brackets around `[add_group G]`, notes that `add_group` has been tagged with `[class]`, and then says to the type class inference system something like "please can you look through all the definitions tagged with `[instance]` and see if you can find one of type `add_group ℤ`?"
+When Lean sees `assoc_assoc x` above and it knows that `x` is an integer, it sees the square brackets around `[add_group G]`, notes that `add_group` has been tagged with `[class]`, and then says to the type class inference system something like "please can you look through all the definitions tagged with `[instance]` and see if you can find or make one of type `add_group ℤ`?"
 If the type class inference system can find a term of type `add_group ℤ`, it returns it, and Lean uses this term as the missing input to the `assoc_assoc` function.

 It is possible to actually make this query directly to Lean, like this: